Shanxi–Henan–Shandong railway

 The Shanxi–Henan–Shandong railway (晋豫鲁铁路 (晋豫鲁鐵路, jìnyùlǔ tiělù)) or the Jinyulu railway, also known as the Shanxi South Central railway or the Watang–Rizhao railway, is an electrified double-track heavy freight railway across northern China.
 The line runs 1260 km from the village of Watang in Lüliang, Shanxi Province to the port of Rizhao in Shandong Province, and is named after the three provinces through which it passes Jin (Shanxi), Yu (Henan) and Lu (Shandong).
 The line is the world's longest heavy freight railway and is designed to facilitate the export of coal from Shanxi to overseas markets.
 The line can accommodate train speeds of up to 120 km/h.
 Cities along route include Lüliang, Liulin, Hongdong, Changzhi and Pingshun in Shanxi; Linzhou, Anyang, Tangyin, Puyang, Hebi, Fan County and Taiqian County in Henan; Liangshan County, Dongping, Ningyang, Xintai, Laiwu, Yiyuan, Yishui, Ju County, Junan and Rizhao in Shandong.
 The line was built from 2010 to 2014 and operations began on December 30, 2014.

 Line description

 The Jinyulu railway passes through mountainous terrain in south central Shanxi and central Shandong.
 Bridges and tunnels account for 46.8% of the line's total length.
 The line provides central Shanxi with another rail outlet to the sea and can carry 200 million tons of freight per year.

-The lines required Y103.8 billion in investments and as of 2012, was jointly owned by China's railway ministry (34.29% of shares); the Shanxi Energy & Transport Investment Company, a company owned by the Shanxi Provincial Government (20%); Bank of China (14.45%); and local governments and other coal companies.
+The lines required 103.8 billion yuan in investments and as of 2012, was jointly owned by China's railway ministry (34.29% of shares); the Shanxi Energy & Transport Investment Company, a company owned by the Shanxi Provincial Government (20%); Bank of China (14.45%); and local governments and other coal companies.